How to drink less over Christmas and the New Year

 How drinking too much affects your health

-"In the short term, alcohol can affect your sleep and your weight, and impair your judgement.
-Alcohol is the second biggest risk factor for developing cancer, after smoking," says Jennifer Walters, a spokesperson at Drinkaware.
+Jennifer Walters, Executive Director of Social Change at Mind, and former spokesperson for the UK charity Drinkaware says: "In the short term, alcohol can affect your sleep and your weight, and impair your judgement.
+Alcohol is the second biggest health hazard for developing cancer - after smoking."

-"So longer term, drinking above the low-risk guidelines increases your risk of seven types of cancer, including breast, liver and mouth cancer.
-Other effects include raised blood pressure, liver disease, brain damage and mental health problems."
+She explains that - in the long term - drinking above the recommended guidelines increases your chance of seven types of cancer, including breast, liver and mouth cancer.
+Other effects include raised blood pressure, liver disease, brain damage and mental health problems.

-Stephen Buckley, head of information at the mental health charity Mind, adds: "Many of us drink more than usual at Christmas, and while for most it's not a huge problem, becoming dependent on alcohol can affect your mental health and may cause difficulty thinking clearly or problem solving or with having feelings of anxiety."
+Stephen Buckley, Head of Information, Mind adds: "Many of us drink more than usual at Christmas.
+While for most it's not a huge problem, becoming dependent on alcohol can affect your mental health.
+It may cause difficulty thinking clearly or problem solving, and trigger feelings of anxiety."

 This is because alcohol is a depressant and regularly drinking too much disrupts the balance of chemicals in our brain that affect mood.